steef2323/pubquiz/README.md

 4. **Deploy**:
    - Vercel will automatically deploy on every push to your main branch
    - Or click **Deploy** in the dashboard

+### Socket.io Server Setup (Required for Real-time Features)

+**Important**: Vercel's serverless functions don't support persistent WebSocket connections.
+You need to deploy a separate Socket.io server.

+The standalone server is in the `socket-server/` directory.
+See [socket-server/README.md](socket-server/README.md) for detailed deployment instructions.

+**Quick Setup (Railway - Recommended)**:

+1. Go to [railway.app](https://railway.app) and create a new project
+2. Deploy the `socket-server/` directory
+3. Set environment variable: `ALLOWED_ORIGINS=https://your-vercel-app.vercel.app`
+4. Copy the Railway URL and set it as `NEXT_PUBLIC_SOCKET_URL` in Vercel

+**Alternative Platforms**: Render, DigitalOcean, or any platform that supports persistent Node.js servers.

+Without the Socket.io server, the app will fall back to polling (3-second delay for participant updates) but will still function.

 ### Image Uploads